epfl-ada/ada-2021-project-adacadabra/README.md

       - is not identified (None values)

 - Classification (see Notebooks in `\CLASSIFICATION\...`): different classification methods (these are listed below) have been tried on the dataset.
 To start with rather naive and crude methods and then with more linguistically justified techniques:
-  - The classification of the quotes is based on the [Urban dictionnary](https://www.urbandictionary.com/) In this notebook, we treat each quote of the corpus and assign them a score, or a binary variable determining if the quote is formal or informal according the dictionnary of informal formulation and slang vocabulary (15'000 entries) comparison_SlangDict_quotes.ipynb The threshold was set at 0.001.
-This means that the expression must not appear in more than one quote out of a thousand to remain in the dictionary.
+  - The classification of the quotes is based on the [Urban dictionnary](https://www.urbandictionary.com/).
+    In this notebook, we treat each quote of the corpus and assign them a score (binary variable determining if the quote is formal (0) or informal (1)) according the dictionnary of informal formulation and slang vocabulary (15'000 entries).
+If a match is found, the dictionary is updated to contain the number of times the slang word has been found in the quotes.
+Finally, a threshold is set to remove the most common slang word to avoid false positives.
+The process is detailed in `\CLASSIFICATION\comparison_SlangDict_quotes.ipynb`.
   - The classification of the quotes is based on the [list of English contractions](https://en.wikipedia.org/wiki/Wikipedia:List_of_English_contractions) of Wikipedia.
 These 180-word formulations, according to the authors of the page, are to be avoided anywhere other than indirect quotations in encyclopedic prose.
 It consists of a simple search for a specific word or expression from the dictionary in each quote of the dataset.
-If a match is found, the dictionary is updated to contain the number of times the contraction has been found in the quotes (38%).
+Similarly to the detection of slang words,  if a match is found, the dictionary is updated to contain the number of times the contraction has been found in the quotes (38%).
 This value is then used to reduce the dictionary size with the removal of the word that appears in more than a certain fraction of words defined by a threshold (0.02).
 This is why we will focus on the less frequently occurring terms (occurring less than in 2% of the quotes), which will define a clearer distinction between formal and informal language.
 This operation reduces the total number of colloquial quotes to about 10%.

-  - The classification of the quotes is based on [phrasal verbs](https://www.phrasalverbdemon.com/): `\CLASSIFICATION\xxx.ipynb
+  - The classification of the quotes is based on [phrasal verbs](https://www.phrasalverbdemon.com/): This feature could characterize informal texts, as reported by Dempsey, McCarthy, and McNamara (2007). **A voir comment Nico fait** `\CLASSIFICATION\xxx.ipynb

 #### Work distribution within the team: